LumitoLuma/8GadgetPackIconChanger/README.md

 ## FAQ

 -   Is 8GadgetPack Icon Changer safe?

     ► Sure.
 It has been scanned with various anti-malware software and the application is 100% safe.

 -   How can I change the default 8GadgetPack's icon with Windows 7's one?

     ► You just need to download 8GadgetPack Icon Changer and click on the 'install' button.

 -   How can I revert the Windows 7's gadget icon to 8GadgetPack's default one?

     ► Just open 8GadgetPack Icon Changer again and mark the uninstallation option and finally, click on the 'uninstall' button.

-## Contributing to the project.
+## Contributing to the project

 If you want to contribute to the project, please contact me through [lumito.net/contact](https://lumito.net/contact).

 You can contribute with the following things:

 -   Code improvements
 -   Ideas for future programs / services.

 Reporting bugs there is not allowed, unless you have reported them through [Issues](https://github.com/LumitoLuma/8GadgetPackIconChanger/issues) tab and you have not received any comments for a while (minimum a week).